 The Conversion Funnel

 Without a doubt, the conversion funnel is the cornerstone of the conversion rate optimization process.
-It is the detailed representation of the customer journey process of one’s website or application.
+It is a detailed representation of the customer journey process of one’s website or application.
 The name “funnel” comes from the popular visual representation of the conversion process.

 The actual funnel that you can find in website analytics tools looks something different, however, the way it works is the same.
 What we call conversion, is a multi-level process.
 Let’s call these stages checkpoints for the sake of easy understanding.
 When a visitor goes past a certain checkpoint he/she gets one step closer to becoming your customer.
-Conversion funnels can be scary as they depend on multiple factors, for example on the type of business you are running, your target audience, the goals you set etc. Bad user experience can kill your conversions.
+Conversion funnels can be scary as they depend on multiple factors, for example on the type of business you are running, your target audience, the goals you set, etc. Bad user experience can kill your conversions.
 If you sell online courses with a certification, a goal can be the competition of the course.
 On one end you have the visitors/potential students who visit your website, and on the other end of the funnel, you have certified personnel.
 If 1000 students enrolled and 900 of them managed to pass the final test, you have a 90% conversion rate.
 If you run an e-commerce business, that sells hiking accessories, a successful payment on your checkout page can be a goal.
-If you have 10000 visitors per month and 100 of them makes an actual purchase, then your conversion rate is 10%.
+If you have 10000 visitors per month and 100 of them make an actual purchase, then your conversion rate is 10%.
 In between the entry and the endpoints you can define as many stages as you desire, however, it is not recommended to overcomplicate your conversion funnel.
 For a webshop a typical structure should look something like this: Visitors arrive -> check the product -> add to list/cart -> proceed to checkout and pay.
 The more visitors your website attracts to the top of your funnel, the better your chances are.